digitalearthafrica/ndvi-anomalies/production/README.md

 ### Other useful run notes

-The following commands can only be run in dev-box if the devbox has access to the k8s cluster.
+The following commands can only be run in a devbox.
 To connect your devbox to the cluster run:

          setup_aws_vault deafrica-dev-eks
          ap deafrica-dev-eks

-* The dev and prod cluster are called:  **DEV Cluster:** `deafrica-dev-eks`, **PROD Cluster:** `deafrica-prod-af-eks`
+The dev and prod cluster are called:  **DEV Cluster:** `deafrica-dev-eks`, **PROD Cluster:** `deafrica-prod-af-eks`

 * To list tiles in a s3 bucket; useful to know if results have been successfully written to disk